chisophugis/block_assert/README.rst

 The `__VA_ARGS__` macro is used.
-There is a not-fully-equivalent workaround that can be enabled by defining `BLOCK_ASSERT_NO_VA_ARGS`, but it restricts the passed-in block to having only a single declarator per declaration, not using the comma operator at the top-level of an expression, and not mentioning templates that take multiple arguments.
+There is a not-fully-equivalent workaround that can be enabled by defining `BLOCK_ASSERT_NO_VA_ARGS`, but it restricts the passed-in block to having only a single declarator per declaration, not using the comma operator at the top-level of an expression statement, and not mentioning templates that take multiple arguments.
 The limitation is caused by the preprocessor thinking that commas that aren't enclosed in a balanced pair of parentheses are delimiting multiple macro arguments when the parentheses of the passed-in block are being removed.
 Without `__VA_ARGS__`, the macro that removes those parentheses is limited to a fixed number of "unenclosed commas" in the block (which is arbitrarily set to be zero in the header).